Saddle Hunting 101: A Beginner's Guide

 What Is Saddle Hunting?

-Saddle hunting is more or less what in sound like: instead of standing on the platform of tree stand, you sit in a saddle—a seat made of strong but lightweight fabric—that’s tethered to the tree via a rope or strap.
+Saddle hunting is more or less just what it sound like: instead of standing on the platform of tree stand, you sit in a saddle—a seat made of strong but lightweight fabric—that’s tethered to the tree via a rope tether.
 You put your saddle on, much like you would a typical tree-stand harness.
-Then you climb the tree just as you would if you were using a tree stand, with sticks or steps.
+Then you climb the tree, typically using portable climbing sticks.
 But when you get to the height at which you want to hunt, instead of having to install a stand, you just secure your tether and sit in the saddle you’re already wearing.
 When saddle hunting, you face the trunk of the tree rather than away from it, and you just turn your body to take a shot.

 Tree Saddles vs Tree Stands